aregtech/areg-sdk/README.md

 AREG SDK is a lightweight form of distributed computing where the services can run on any node in the network, and the application architects can easily decide how to distribute the computing power.
 The automated service discovery makes service location transparent, so that the applications interact as if the components are located in the same process and even in the same thread.

 This example shows the definition of 2 services in the separate threads.
-These services can be very easily merged in one thread and in case of _Public_ services easily split in 2 processes.
-Independent on service location, neither software developers, nor service client objects feel difference except possible slight network latency in case of IPC.
 ```cpp
 BEGIN_MODEL(NECommon::ModelName)